Build-Squad/flow-code-coverage/README.md

 The `ArrayUtils` smart contract is imported by `StringUtils`, that's why it was deployed on the integration tests, and that's why it is included in the resulting coverage report.

+**Note:** These two contracts are taken from: https://github.com/green-goo-dao/flow-utils.
+They are copied here for demonstration purposes.
+To get the original source code, visit the above repository.

 For viewing the coverage report of the `StringUtils` smart contract, we can just consult the value of the `A.01cf0e2f2f715450.StringUtils` key, in the `coverage.json` file.

 The rest of the keys are system contracts that are always available in the Flow Emulator, which is utilized as the backend implementation for integration tests.